hardkorebob/swm/README.md

 # SWM

-A tabbed manual-tiling window manager for X11.
+A scriptable tabbed manual-tiling window manager for X11.
 No dependencies beyond Xlib.
 Inspired by Notion and TinyWM.

 ![Screenshot](scrot.png)